jurhas/mparser/README.md

 #define wcsdup(a) dwcsdup(a,__FILE__, __LINE__)
 #endif
 ```
-Where FILE and LINE are the C macro _ _ FILE _ _ and _ _ LINE _ _ but is the same shortcut for the bold.
-Just copy the set of instructions from mparser.h at line 179.<br>

 After this , the first row in the main() function must be:<br>
 ```
 dstart();